Life After Colorectal Cancer

 Follow-up Care for Colorectal Cancer Survivors

 Follow-up care for colorectal cancer survivors is very important and can last for several years after treatment is complete.
-Not only will your cancer care team keep an eye on any new cancer development, they can also help you with side effect management.
-Some side effects will go away with time and others may appear after several weeks or months following treatment.
+Not only will your cancer care team keep an eye on any new cancer development, but they can also help you with side effect management.
+Some side effects will go away with time, and others may appear after several weeks or months following treatment.

 Each follow-up appointment with the cancer care team usually includes some tests to check your tumor markers as well as periodic visual exams of your colon.
-This is the time to talk to your oncologist about your health and any changes you may be experiencing, or any pain you have.
+This is the time to talk to your oncologist about your health and any changes you may be experiencing or any pain you have.

 It’s important to be honest and talk candidly with the oncologist.
 It can be a little embarrassing to discuss some of the side effects, or how your stool looks, but these things give important clues to your health and whether more testing might be a good idea.

 Future Planning Gives Colorectal Cancer Survivors a Point of Focus

 Creating a plan for your future can help keep your health a priority and help you feel like you have taken back control of your life.
 One of the challenges that many cancer survivors face is all of the emotions that come with the journey.
 If you’re struggling mentally, it’s important to reach out for help.
 Your oncologist may provide some assistance, but you may also reach out to social workers at the cancer treatment center.

 You may quickly realize that there is a large amount of information that comes with a cancer diagnosis.
 It's not unusual for a cancer survivor to have a lengthy medical record.
 As you live as a survivor, you may need to see other doctors or specialists.
 It's important to keep all of your medical records organized.
 You may do this by compiling all of your information into a single folder, or you may have the option to get a digital copy of your records.
 You may need to recall this information later, and keeping it all together will be much simpler for you.